Macchina-CLI/macchina/README.md

 makepkg -si
 ```

-_Macchina's_ [installation wiki page](https://github.com/grtcdr/macchina/wiki/Installation) also lists the other ways you can install the program.
+_Macchina's_ [installation wiki page](https://github.com/grtcdr/macchina/wiki/Installation) lists other ways you can install the program.
 You might also prefer running the [prebuilt binary](https://github.com/grtcdr/macchina/releases) that corresponds with your operating system.

 ---